Test New Releases in a Sandbox

 For previewing and testing new releasesas the description.

 - Click Next under the type of sandbox you wish to create.
 Matt selects a Developer sandbox.

 If you don’t see the type of sandbox you want, contact your Salesforce account executive to order more sandboxes.

 To learn more about sandbox types and creating and using sandboxes, check out the Change Management module.

 Once your sandbox is set up, you can refresh it as a preview sandbox in Setup a month before the upcoming release.
 Note that there are some restrictions on the types of sandboxes you can refresh.
 Watch Salesforce Blogs for notices and more instructions on creating preview sandboxes.
 Our blogs typically publish this information a little over a month before each planned major release.
 Follow those instructions to sign up.
 Then wait for your preview and test away!

-If you’d like an additional level of support for the release management and development process, consider our Signature Success program.
+If you’d like an additional level of support for the release management and development process, consider our premier success plan.
 Contact your Salesforce account executive for more information.

 Now that you’ve learned about the Salesforce release cycle and some steps to prepare your org for the update, you’re ready to get yourself some popcorn and enjoy the next blockbuster Financial Services Cloud release.